andreyklumchyk/php-sandbox/README.md

 ## Required features

-1. Register account.
+1. Register account or start chatting only by received link.
-2. Send message to another account by name.
+2. Send messages to another account by login.
-3. List of available chats with other accounts.
+3. Show a list of available chats with other accounts.
-4. Messages history with specified account.
+4. Show messages history with specified account.